Lone Wolf and Cub: Plot

-Creation and conception
+Development

-In crafting a weakness for his protagonist (in order to make the story interesting), writer Kazuo Koike was inspired by the legendary Sigurd, who is made invulnerable by bathing a dragon's blood—except for where a leaf shields part of his back and retains his mortality.
-The character of Daigorō was created to satisfy this need.
+Writer Kazuo Koike was inspired by the legendary hero Sigurd, who is made invulnerable by bathing in a dragon's blood—except for where a leaf shields part of his back and retains his mortality; the character of Daigorō was created to mirror this weakness in Ogami.

-Koike stated in an interview that he crafted the comic to be based upon the characters themselves and that the "essential tension between [Ittō's] imperative to meet these challenges while keeping his son with him on the journey" drove the story.
-According to Koike, "Having two characters as foils of each other is what sets things in motion" and that "If you have a strong character, the storyline will develop naturally, on its own."
+Koike stated in an interview that he crafted the manga to be based upon the characters themselves and that the "essential tension between [Ittō's] imperative to meet these challenges while keeping his son with him on the journey" drove the story.
+According to Koike, "Having two characters as foils of each other is what sets things in motion" and "If you have a strong character, the storyline will develop naturally, on its own."

-Less than a year after the comic's debut, Tomisaburo Wakayama came to Koike to propose starring in the films, to which he immediately agreed.
+Less than a year after the manga's debut, Tomisaburo Wakayama came to Koike to propose starring in the films, to which he immediately agreed.

-According to Koike, he knew from the beginning that being killers themselves, both Ogami and Retsudō must die at the end, while Daigorō should survive.
-Both the producers of the 1970s television series and magazine publisher opposed this, so he had to end his story in his way "without their permission".
+According to Koike, he knew from the beginning, being killers themselves, both Ogami and Retsudō must die at the end, while Daigorō should survive.
+Both the producers of the 1970s television series and the magazine publisher opposed this, so he had to end his story in his way "without their permission".